jchernak96/jchernak96.github.io/_posts/2021-02-01-PFR-Scraping.md

 ## Creating a List of URLs to Scrape

 If you opened the linked page above, you would notice that each URL only contains a specific team and specific season.
 This means that to collect all of the injury data we will need a list of URLs for our future scraping function to run through.
-The key points in the URL are the **PFR team abbreviation** and the **season of interest** (data on PFR only goes back to 2009).
+The key points in the URL are the <strong>PFR team abbreviation</strong> and the <strong>season of interest</strong> (data on PFR only goes back to 2009).

+<strong>never feed him after midnight</strong>

 HTML defines a long list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).